Maya Shatzmiller

-Maya Shatzmiller FRSC is a historian whose scholarship focusses on the economic history of the Muslim world.
+Maya Shatzmiller FRSC is a historian that specializes on the economic history of the Muslim world.
 She became a Fellow of the Royal Society of Canada in 2003.
 She received her PhD from the University of Provence in 1973, and was a visiting scholar at the Institute for Advanced Study in 1992.
 Shatzmiller is a professor of history at the University of Western Ontario.

 Shatzmiller has critiqued the views of Timur Kuran, arguing that his scholarship paints a negative picture of Islam but does not show why some Muslim countries experience economic difficulties.